Suicide and Overdose: The Leading Cause of Death for New Mothers

 Facts About Maternal Suicide

-• Suicide and overdose combined are the leading cause of death for women and birthing people in the United States, accounting for 20% of maternal deaths.
+• Suicide and overdose combined are a leading cause of death for women and birthing people in the United States, accounting for 20% of maternal deaths.

-• 100% of these deaths have been deemed preventable.
+• Over 80% of these deaths have been deemed preventable.
 The peak incidence of suicide is 6-9 months postpartum.

 • The majority of women who die by suicide do not attend a postpartum obstetric visit.